The Buckling and Clamped Plate Problems on Differential Forms: Eigenvalues of the buckling and clamped plate operators

-This is the case for example for strictly convex domains in $\mathbb{R}^n$ and in addition the first inequality is strict for $0\leq p<[\frac{n}{2}]$ by the above discussion. \end{remark}
+This is the case, for example, for strictly convex bounded domains in $\mathbb{R}^n$ and in addition the first inequality is strict for \smash{$0\leq p<[\frac{n}{2}]$} by the above discussion. \end{Remark}

-It turns out that the first nonzero eigenvalues of the Hodge Laplacian under the absolute boundary condition can be related with the first eigenvalue of the buckling problem, as is stated below.
+It turns out that the first nonzero eigenvalue of the Hodge Laplacian under the absolute boundary condition can be related with the first eigenvalue of the buckling problem, as is stated below.